Spark Summer Learning Frequently Asked Questions

 Can I choose my weeks?

 YES!
-We’d love to have your child(ren) every week of camp, but you can choose how many weeks – and which weeks – work for you.
-Weeks 4, 7, 8, and 9 are FULL!
+We’d love to have your child(ren) every week of camp, but you can choose how many weeks - and which weeks - work for you.

-Holmes Elementary - 5230 Sumner Street
+Holmes Elementary - 5230 Sumner Street, Lincoln, NE

 What are the days/hours of operation?

 Typical camp weeks run Monday-Friday.
-The exception is the week of May 29-31 (Wednesday-Friday) and July 1-3 (Monday-Wednesday).
+The exceptions for summer 2026 are the week of May 27-29 (Wednesday-Friday), June 15-18 (Monday-Thursday) and June 29-July 2 (Monday-Thursday).

-Students can arrive at Spark starting at 7:30 a.m. and be picked up as late as 6 p.m.
-A late pick-up charge of $20 will be assessed if a parent is late for pick-up.
-The core programming will begin at about 8:30 a.m. and will be complete by about 5:00 p.m.
+Students can arrive at Spark starting at 7:30am and be picked up as late as 5:30pm.
+A late pick-up charge of $10 will be assessed if a parent is late for pick-up.
+The core programming will begin at about 9:00am and will be complete by about 4:00pm.

-The program will open on May 29, 2023, and run through July 26, 2023.
-Spark will NOT be open July 4-5 for the holiday.
+The program will open on May 27, 2026, and run through July 24, 2026.

 What does it cost?

-We are working to secure private funding to provide scholarships; check back after the new year for more information on scholarships.
+We are working to secure funding to provide scholarships; check back after the new year for more information on scholarships.

 What are my payment options?